myprojectstudio/wespot-privacy-policy/index.md

 ## 1. Who We Are

 WeSpot is operated by **WeSpot Labs, Inc.** (“WeSpot,” “we,” “our,” or “us”).
-We provide a family-friendly safety and location-sharing application that helps trusted groups stay connected while respecting privacy.
+We provide a safety and location-sharing application that helps trusted groups stay connected while respecting privacy.
+The App is intended for adults and other users who meet the minimum age requirements described in this Policy and in the Google Play listing.

 This Privacy Policy explains how WeSpot collects, uses, and safeguards personal information when you use the WeSpot Android application and related services (collectively, the “App”).
 If you disagree with any part of this Privacy Policy, please discontinue using the App.